popova-mariia/tp/docs/DeveloperGuide.md

 **MSS**

-1. Nurse launches SilverCare via the GUI.
-2. Nurse requests to delete an existing patient contact by keying in the relevant command:
+1. Nurse requests to delete an existing patient contact.
-   * delete -id <patient_id>
+2. Nurse provides the patient's unique ID.
-3. System validates the patient ID.
+3. System validates the provided patient ID.
-4. If valid, the system displays a confirmation prompt:
+4. If valid, System prompts Nurse to confirm the deletion.
-   * Are you sure you want to delete Patient John Doe and their contacts? (yes/no)
-5. Nurse confirms by entering yes.
+5. Nurse confirms the deletion.
-6. System removes the patient record from the patient list.
+6. System deletes the corresponding patient record.
-7. System displays:
+7. System informs Nurse that the deletion is successful.
-    * Patient John Doe successfully deleted.
 8. Use case ends.

 **Extensions**

 * 3a.
-Invalid patient ID:
-    * If the ID is not an integer or out of range:
-        * Error: Invalid patient ID.
-Please provide a valid patient ID.
+System detects invalid patient ID.
+    * 3a1.
+System requests for the correct data.
+    * 3a2.
+Nurse enters new data
+    * Steps 3a1-3a2 are repeated until the data entered are correct.
-    * Use case ends.
+    * Use case resumes from step 4.

 * 3b.
-Patient not found:
+System does not find a patient with the provided ID.
-    * If no patient matches the given ID:
+    * 3b1.
+System informs the Nurse that no matching patient exists.
-        * Error: Patient not found.
+    * 3b2.
+System requests a different patient ID.
+    * 3b3.
+Nurse provides a new patient ID.
+    * Steps 3b1–3b3 are repeated until a matching patient is found.
-    * Use case ends.
+    * Use case resumes from step 4.

 * 4a.
-Nurse cancels deletion:
+Nurse cancels deletion.
-    * If the nurse enters no, the system displays:
+    * Nurse declines the confirmation prompt.
-        * Deletion cancelled.
+    * System informs Nurse that the deletion has been cancelled.
     * Use case ends.

-**Use case 3: Find a patient**
+**Use case 3: Find a patient by name**

 **Goal: Search for a patient’s record by name.**